Want to get accredited?

 The Accreditation Process

-Submit the AFRA Audit Application to begin the process.
+- Submit a completed AFRA Audit Application to AFRA Client Services to begin the AFRA Accreditation process.

 Current Accreditation Fee Structure

 - For any one (1) accreditation subset, the Accreditation fee will remain the same as the previous Single Accreditation fee of $7,000 (plus travel auditor expenses).

 - For any combination of two (2) accreditation subsets, the Accreditation fee will remain the same as the previous Dual Accreditation fee of $9,400 (plus travel auditor expenses).

 - The one exception to the above is that for any company that is Accredited for both Disassembly and Demolition, the Accreditation fee will remain $7,000 because of the unique relationship between the aforementioned.